bzikarsky/react-gearman/README.md

 - There is a partially working implementation for GearmanWorker - will be refactored
 - Code is unit-tested and adheres to http://gearman.org/protocol/
 - No real integration tests with gearmand yet.
 Some examples can be found in `examples`

+## Development

+Your PRs and changes are very welcome!

+Please run tests and fix code-style with:

+- `bin/phpunit`
+- `bin/php-cs-fixer fix`

+If you want to check code-style before fixing it, run `bin/php-cs-fixer fix --dry-run --diff`